 Lastly, the company deducts any other expenses (e.g., debt payments), interest and taxes from the operating profit.
 The resulting figure is the net profit.

-Here is an example of a company’s income statement:
+All three margin types are part of a company’s income statement:

 With the breakdown of retail profits out of the way, let’s take a closer look at each margin type.